sjmach/Java/README.md

 Folders
 -------------------------------------------------------------
+AppiumAndroid - A sample project that shows how to automate mobile apps using Appium. e.g. WhatsApp new installation wizard

 SortedLinkedList - Java implementation of custom LinkedList which is always sorted.

 ISINValidation	 - A Java program that validates ISIN values present in an Excel sheet